ingo/ingo.github.io/_recipes/aguachile_de_camaron.md

 title: "Aguachile de Camar\xF3n"
 ---

+  The zesty lime cured shrimp are served chilled, usually with saltine crackers or tostadas to scoop them up.
 This Aguachile de Camarón recipe is a traditional Mexican dish that delivers a flavorful and zesty appetizer.
 The shrimp is marinated in a refreshing lime and chile sauce, making it a perfect dish to serve with tortilla chips or tostadas.

 ### Ingredients